javierlopm/pokelang/src/grammarinfo.md

 terminal "^" is unused
 terminal "%" is unused
 terminal "==" is unused
-terminal IF is unused
-terminal ELIF is unused
-terminal ELSE is unused
 terminal WHILE is unused
 terminal FOR is unused
 terminal BEGIN is unused
-terminal BREAK is unused
-terminal CONTINUE is unused
-terminal RETURN is unused
-terminal EXIT is unused
-terminal READ is unused
 terminal WRITE is unused
 terminal MALLOC is unused
-terminal FREE is unused
 terminal SIZEOF is unused
 terminal GET is unused
 terminal TRUE is unused